nesthivep/manus/README.md

 ### Firecrawl Configuration (Optional)

-If you want to use the Firecrawl scraping tool, you'll need to set up your Firecrawl API key:
+If you want to use the Firecrawl web scraping tool, you'll need to set up your Firecrawl API key:

 1. Get your API key from [Firecrawl](https://firecrawl.dev)
 2. Add it to your environment variables: